alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 Weighted payloads can be used in scenarios where the payload structure and the corresponding performance/speed can vary a lot in production and you'd like to include multiple payloads in the tuning process.

+You may want to use weighted payloads also in case of functions with side effects that would be hard or impossible to test with the very same payload (for example, a function that deletes records from a database).

 You can use weighted payloads as follows in the execution input:

 ```json